Canonical tags are one of the most important SEO tags. Yet, they are often misunderstood.

 Canonical tags are a powerful way to avoid duplicate content penalties from Google.

-If you’re not sure how to implement canonical tags on your site, you can install the Yoast SEO plugin for WordPress, which will automatically add them to your pages.
+If you’re not sure how to implement them, you can simply install the Yoast SEO plugin for WordPress, which will automatically add them to your pages.

 Did you know that you can check the canonical tags using a Chrome Extension?
 Find it out here.